dingmeng-xue/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/08-hol-2-deploy-frontend-app/README.md

 This diagram below shows the final result once this section is complete:
 ![diagram](images/frontend.png)

-Below are the diffrent steps that we configure/create to successfully deploy the services/apps
+Below are the different steps that we configure/create to successfully deploy the services/apps
 - [1.
 Configure sampling rate for Application Insights](#1-configure-sampling-rate-for-application-insights)
   - [1.1.
 Update Sampling Rate](#11-update-sampling-rate)
 - [2.
 Create and Deploy frontend application in Azure Spring Apps](#2-create-and-deploy-frontend-application-in-azure-spring-apps)